kitzj/otl-metromerger/README.md

 [iframe src="http://jackdougherty.github.io/otl-metromerger" width="100%" height=520]

 ## To Do
-- insert data source, year, and link (possibly on same line as "export results" and make sure that it also appears in exported output)
+- Create better solution to display source data.
+Currently, source data downloadable via a hard-coded link (data.csv) to GitHub Pages
-- start other versions: a School District merger tool, possibly with CT only data layer, or EdBuild national data layer?
+- Start other versions: a School District merger tool, possibly with CT only data layer, or EdBuild national data layer?
-- future redesign to display both indiv and merged data inside info window, perhaps in 2-row table with headings, to unify display and remove redundant labels
+- Future redesign to display both indiv and merged data inside info window, perhaps in 2-row table with headings, to unify display and remove redundant labels

 ## Steps to construct this

+Note: To join new data to the existing Connecticut towns geojson file, it may be possible to use http://mapshaper.org command line tools to jump over steps 2-3-4.
+See https://github.com/mbloch/mapshaper/wiki/Introduction-to-the-Command-Line-Tool#join-an-external-data-table-to-a-feature-layer

 1) Begin with Leaflet choropleth tutorial at http://leafletjs.com/examples/choropleth.html

 2) Create simplified geoJson layer of Connecticut town boundaries